madmaw/LD4825/README.md

 3. None of the remaining players can prove you to be a liar
 	* Any player may declare a themselves the winner at the end of a round by exposing their hand to all the other players.
 Going in a clockwise direction from the "winner" the other players may expose a single card to the would-be victor, if that card is "true" and contradicts one of the cards in their hand, then the declarer is knocked out and the game continues.
 If the card is false, then the player who showed the card is knocked out, even if a subsequent player proves the declarer to be a liar.
 If nobody can prove the declarer a liar, then the delarer wins.
  	* Multiple people may declare at the end of the round.
 Declarers are dealt with in a clockwise direction from the starting player.
 You may not declare after someone on your left has declared.

+## Computer Implementation Notes

+* To make it easier to remember, the information on the card-pairs should be randomly generated/selected from a large set of potential data.
+In this way players are less likely to remember "facts" from previous games
+* Players should be able to make secret notes to themselves on cards.
+At the start of the game the computer should mark each card given to the player with a secret note indicating whether it's true or false.
+In the pen-and-paper version this can be achieved, albiet with somewhat less elegance, by simply writing down the card name